The Employee's Guide to Employee Led SPVs

 The optimal time to ask for allocation is after you’ve been at the company for at least 3 months.
-This provides the employee and company the equivalent of a 90 day full time mutual due diligence period.
+This gives the employee and company a 90 day full time mutual due diligence period.

-Ideally an employee should not ask for allocation if they are planning to leave the company soon or have already left.
+An employee should not ask for allocation if they are planning to leave the company soon.

-If the company is being pursued by multiple top tier investors and brand name individuals, why would it take capital from an employee led SPV?
+If top tier investors are pursuing the company, why would it take capital from an employee led SPV?

-There is a tradeoff that the carry is not vested like options and an employee can theoretically raise an SPV, invest it into the company, and then leave right after the deal closes.
-However, since they are raising from their network, they have strong social incentives to stay at the company.
-Also, there are compounding benefits to staying at the company, especially since the employee can raise future SPVs.
+The carry does not vest like options.
+An employee can raise an SPV and then leave right after the deal closes.
+But, raising from their network is a strong social incentive to stay at the company.
+Staying at the company is a compounding benefit because the employee can raise more SPVs.